rayzerbrain/sm64-nsp/INSTALLING.md

 `cd sm64-nsp`

 You should be in the root level of the respository.
+Place your `.z64` rom in this directory so the asssets can be extracted from it.

 Run `make` to compile, or `make -j4` to possibly build faster.
 Wait for it to complete.

 Your executable (`sm64.us.f3dex2.tns`) should be located at `./build/us_nsp/`